 If you love nature and marine life, look no further than Montague Island for your next weekend away.
 This small, rocky island is only nine km offshore from Narooma, but feels a million miles away.

-Here’s everything you need to know about the island and snorkelling with seals with these Montague Island tour reviews!
+Here’s everything you need to know about the island and snorkelling with seals with this Montague Island tour review!

 History of Montague Island NSW